 Using a deft combination of technical wizardry and tour-de-force dancing, Alice’s Adventures in Wonderland is a joy of a ballet.
 Sticking fairly close to the original story, librettist Nicholas Wright and choreographer Christopher Wheeldon have made a few changes to help translate the book into a grand story ballet.
 The action in Wonderland is framed by the grounds of Oxford University.
 Alice’s father, the Dean of Christ Church College, is hosting a garden party with a multitude of wondrous guests, including a Rajah and his wives, a duchess and her baby, a vicar and a verger, and the mathematics lecturer Lewis Carroll, who entertains Dean Lidell’s three daughters with stories and magic tricks.
 Alice, in her mid to late teens, is a bit older in this version than the original.
 The change allows for an Alice who is still girlish, still figuring things out, but also the right age to discover her first love in the young gardener Jack (who in Wonderland becomes the Knave of Hearts).

-The Alice role is a delightful and demanding one: she’s onstage almost constantly, with very few breaks.
+The Alice role is a delightful and demanding one: she’s onstage almost constantly.
 Like Clara in The Nutcracker and Juliet in Romeo and Juliet, Alice must be danced in a way that shows an immature girl blossoming into a young woman.
 She needs to be capable of a convincing temper tantrum, of delight at new sights and ideas, and of tenderness as she discovers her love for Jack/The Knave.
 The other characters all have dual roles to play, too, as Wheeldon and Wright have created the Wonderland cast as echoes of people in Alice’s real world: the Rajah at the party becomes the Caterpillar, Lewis Carroll the White Rabbit, Alice’s parents the King and Queen of Hearts and so on.
 This at once highlights the dreaminess and the absurdity of Wonderland.

 Charles Wheeldon’s playful choreography and Joby Talbot’s melodic, majestic score capture the very essence of Alice.
 Bringing the ballet to splashy, colourful life are the sets, lighting, costumes and make-up.
 Each Wonderland character is fresh and yet immediately identifiable.
 The Queen of Hearts’ gigantic dress, which requires several attendants to help her move about, is particularly stunning, as are the female playing cards, whose tutus are actually diamonds, hearts, spades, and clubs.
 Sets combine lush visuals with a bit of mischief, for example the home of the Duchess, which appears as a large “Home, Sweet Home” cross-stitched sampler.
 Projection is used cunningly as well to portray Alice’s fall down the rabbit-hole and her problems with growing and shrinking.
 The Cheshire Cat, a grinning behemoth who is worked by eight dancers in black suits who each move a different piece of the cat, is a showstopper, receiving applause each time he took the stage.